The Complexity of Cluster Vertex Splitting and Company: Abstract

 \section{Abstract}

-Clustering a graph when the clusters can overlap can be seen from three different angles: We may look for cliques that cover the edges of the graph, we may look to add or delete few edges to uncover the cluster structure, or we may split vertices to separate the clusters from each other.
+Clustering a graph when the clusters can overlap can be seen from three different angles: We may look for cliques that cover the edges of the graph with bounded overlap, we may look to add or delete few edges to uncover the cluster structure, or we may split vertices to separate the clusters from each other.
 Splitting a vertex $v$ means to remove it and to add two new copies of $v$ and to make each previous neighbor of $v$ adjacent with at least one of the copies.
-In this work, we study the underlying computational problems regarding the three angles to overlapping clusterings, in particular when the overlap is small.
+In this work, we study underlying computational problems regarding the three angles to overlapping clusterings, in particular when the overlap is small.
 We show that the above-mentioned covering problem is \NP-complete.
-Based on a previous so-called critical-clique lemma, we leverage our hardness result to show that Cluster Editing with Vertex Splitting is also \NP-complete, resolving an open question by Abu-Khzam et al. [ISCO 2018].
-We notice, however, that the proof of the critical-clique lemma is flawed and we give a counterexample.
-Our hardness result also holds under a version of the critical-clique lemma to which we currently do not have a counterexample.
-On the positive side, we show that Cluster Vertex Splitting admits a vertex-linear problem kernel with respect to the number of splits.
+We then make structural observations that show that the covering viewpoint and the vertex-splitting viewpoint are equivalent, yielding NP-hardness for the vertex-splitting problem.
+On the positive side, we show that splitting at most $k$ vertices to obtain a cluster graph has a problem kernel with $O(k)$ vertices.
+Finally, we observe that combining our hardness results with the so-called critical-clique lemma yields NP-hardness for Cluster Editing with Vertex Splitting, which was previously open (Abu-Khzam et al. [ISCO 2018]) and independently shown to be NP-hard by Arrighi et al. [IPEC 2023].
+We observe that a previous version of the critical-clique lemma was flawed; a corrected version has appeared in the meantime on which our hardness result is based.

 \iflong\keywords{Parameterized algorithms \and Data reduction \and Compact Letter Display \and Computational Complexity} \fi